TsienJin/teamHotelTriviaGo/README.md

 Our team has developed a solution to replace manual data entry in an effort to improve lawyers' work efficiency when drafting the Management's Discussion and Analysis (MD&A) in the prospectus in Capital Market US-related deals (SMU LIT Hackathon Problem Statement, 2022).

+Our team’s solution is aimed at improving the efficiency of lawyers in drafting the Management’s Discussion and Analysis (“MD&A”) section.
+This is done by automating the process of extracting relevant economic data from financial statements and drafting excerpts of the MD&A section for the lawyer.
+By doing so, lawyers can spend minimal time on formulaic data entry work and instead, devote their time to considering the legal issues that their clients may face.
+Further, the risk of human error from copy-pasting and manual calculations would also be mitigated, if not fully removed.

+Lawyers can use our solution by simply uploading a PDF copy of the relevant financial statements on our designated website.
+Subsequently, an editable version of the draft MD&A would be available for download by the lawyer after ___ minutes.
+Thereafter, the lawyer can make any necessary amendments or additions, such as to the possible reasons for the period-on-period changes, in finalising the MD&A.

 # Technology Stack
 - [Next.js](https://nextjs.org) hosted on [Vercel](https://vercel.com/)